© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llethrau Camp is a scheduled monument protected by Cadw under reference RD107.
 View the official record →

-Llethrau Camp is a prehistoric enclosure located in Radnorshire, Wales, and is recorded as a scheduled ancient monument under the Cadw reference SAM RD107.
+Llethrau Camp is a prehistoric enclosure located in Radnorshire, Wales, designated as a Scheduled Ancient Monument under the Cadw reference RD107.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD107.

 Llethrau Camp dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llethrau Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD107.